ayerswg/ayerswg.github.io/test.md

 There are also items that can be ~struck~ out.

-1. How about this as an ordered list?
+0. How about this as an ordered list?
-2. Then does everything become ordered?
+0. Then does everything become ordered?
-   1. Test
+   + Then there is unordered
-   2. Again this
+   + Unclear if this isnit